canibanoglu/tango_with_django_book/chapters/models.rst

 	COMMIT;

-Thank you, Django!
-Hopefully now you can see that much of the donkeywork regarding databases is nicely abstracted away from us.
-With the Django models framework, we simply don't have to worry about what SQL commands to issue, although we `can run custom SQL <https://docs.djangoproject.com/en/1.5/topics/db/sql/#executing-custom-sql-directly>`_ if the need arises.
+Since Django provides a wrapper over the database engines all we need to worry about is interfacing with the models (and the Object Relation Mapping).
+However, you still have the ability to issue SQL commands directly to the database if you wish.
+This is detailed in the `Official Django Documentation on running custom SQL <https://docs.djangoproject.com/en/1.5/topics/db/sql/#executing-custom-sql-directly>`_.

 .. warning:: The process of synchronising your database is what you should do when you create new models for your Django applications.
 For example, we could create a new model for Rango and then run the ``manage.py syncdb`` command again to update our database.
 Problems arise however if you wish to *update* a previously synchronised model.
-If you were to add an additional field, you would have to recreate your database - **syncdb doesn't pick up on these changes.** It's disappointing that no built-in functionality presently exists within Django to handle this scenario.
-However, there are external libraries which can add such functionality.
-Check out `this <http://stackoverflow.com/questions/830130/adding-a-field-to-an-existing-django-model>`_ Stack Overflow question and answer page for more details.
-One of the answers recommends using `South <http://south.aeracode.org/>`_, which works really well.
-However, we don't discuss South in this tutorial.
-Have a look at the `official South tutorial <http://south.readthedocs.org/en/latest/tutorial/index.html>`_ if you'd like to learn more.
+If you were to add an additional field, you would have to delete the database then recreate it - ** as syncdb doesn't pick up on these changes.**

 Django Models and the Django Shell
 ----------------------------------